Aryna Sabalenka: 2022: WTA Finals runner-up, US Open semifinal

-2023: First title since 2021, Australian Open champion
+2023: Australian Open champion, No. 1

-Sabalenka entered Adelaide 1 as second seed.
+Sabalenka entered Adelaide 1 as the second seed.
 She reached her first final of the season by defeating Liudmila Samsonova, Markéta Vondroušová, Irina-Camelia Begu en route.
-Then, she defeated Czech teenage qualifier Linda Nosková to win her first title since Madrid 2021 and 11th WTA career title without dropping a set all week.
+Then she defeated Czech teenage qualifier Linda Nosková to win her first title since Madrid 2021 and 11th career title without dropping a single set.

-Sabalenka entered the Australian Open as 5th seed and one of the title contenders.
-She defeated Tereza Martincová, Shelby Rogers, former doubles partner and 26th seed Elise Mertens, and the previous week's Adelaide 2 Champion No. 10 Belinda Bencic to reach her first-ever Australian Open quarterfinal.
-She then beat Donna Vekić to reached her fourth grand slam semifinal.
-She won her 10th consecutive match by beating Magda Linette in the semifinals to make her first ever major final.
-In the final, she defeated reigning Wimbledon champion Elena Rybakina in three sets to win her first Grand Slam title.
-She became the third Belarusian to ever win a Grand Slam singles title, and the first since Victoria Azarenka, a decade ago.
+Sabalenka entered the Australian Open as the fifth seed and one of the title contenders.
+She defeated Tereza Martincová, Shelby Rogers, former doubles partner and 26th seed Elise Mertens, and the previous week's Adelaide 2 champion and world no. 10 Belinda Bencic to reach her first-ever Australian Open quarterfinal.
+She then beat Donna Vekić to reach her fourth Grand Slam semifinal, and won her tenth consecutive match by beating Magda Linette in the semifinal to make her first ever major final.
+In the final, she defeated reigning Wimbledon champion Elena Rybakina in three sets to win her first major title.
+She became the second Belarusian to ever win a major singles title, and the first since Victoria Azarenka a decade earlier.
+After winning the title in Melbourne, Sabalenka rose back to No. 2 in the WTA rankings.